JOJ0/discodos/README.md

 ## Basic Usage Tutorial

+When importing is through, create a new mix:

+`disco mix fat_mix -c`

+View your (empty) mix:

+`disco mix fat_mix`

-When importing is through, try adding one of your collections tracks to the "mix" you just created.
+Try adding one of your collections tracks to the "mix" you just created.

 `disco mix fat_mix -a "Amon Tobin Killer Vanilla"`